zhullyb/monyhar/monyhar/docs/updater/cup.md

 request-response pairs with the private key, and the client verifies using the public key.

-In Chromium, CUP keys are rotated annually.
+In Monyhar, CUP keys are rotated annually.
 Each key pair has a corresponding version number.
 To interoperate with old clients, the server must keep all historical versions of the key, and be prepared to sign with any of them.
 The client should only keep a single version (whichever was most recent at compile